beyarkay/vvim/README.md

 ## In Progress
-- Use the collected data to train a prediction model for just the two fingers
-- Expand to collect more data from more fingers.
+- Currently there are only about 600 keypresses recorded.
+Record more examples of typing and add more sensors to the fingers so that fewer keystrokes have to be typed in order to get the data.

+## To Do
 - If flex sensors aren't enough to predict exactly when a key is pressed, add force sensors to the fingertips.

-## To Do
 - Use an Arduino Nano instead of an Uno, and host the entire thing on the user's hand
 - Connect the glove to the computer via Bluetooth, instead of a wired